 Our approach to reading close to 3,000 applications begins with the applicant’s cumulative GPA and LSAT score.
 Files are also reviewed for equity and diversity considerations cited by the applicant.
 Applicants are then grouped and files are read accordingly.

 Once the order for review has been determined, files are read in their entirety.
 An applicant’s academic performance (including all studies, programs and the LSAT), non-academic experience (including work, life, volunteer, extra-curricular, interests), and submissions (including the personal statement, considerations cited in personal statement, letters of reference, corroborative documentation) are all carefully considered.
 No formula or weighting is applied in reaching a decision.

 The Admissions Committee may on occasion, by invitation, interview an applicant in order to assist in the selection process.
 It should be noted applicants are primarily assessed on the basis of documentation.
 Applicants may not request a personal interview.

 Decisions are made on a rolling basis starting in December and continue to the end of June.
-As such, we encourage applicants to take the LSAT before the February test date.
+The majority of offers are made in January or February.
+As such, we encourage applicants to take the LSAT before the January test date.
 In addition, applicants should note that decisions may be made before final transcripts are issued.